owezzy/deezer-dvt/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 Make sure you have node v14 and above use [NVM](https://github.com/nvm-sh/nvm) to install and manage different versions of node.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Installing and setting up your app.

 1. Clone the repo